 Source: John Calvin

-Hopefully by now it should be obvious to the reader that the Word of God is a divine Person and is therefore alive and endures forever.
+Hopefully, by now it should be obvious to the reader that the Word of God is a divine Person and is, therefore, alive and endures forever.
 The question that this truth then raises is: what are the practical implications of the Living Logos doctrine to the everyday bible reader?
-For instance, when I explained this doctrine to my young daughter she asked, if Jesus Christ is the Word of God and many people have bibles does this mean that there are multiple copies of Jesus?
-Obviously the question betrayed a simple misunderstanding regarding the nature of this book which we call the Bible.
-Hers is one of ignorance but greater and less forgivable misconceptions abound.
+For instance, when I explained this doctrine to my young daughter she asked: if Jesus Christ is the Word of God and many people have Bibles doesn’t this mean that there are multiple copies of Jesus?
+Obviously, the question betrayed a simple misunderstanding regarding the nature of this book which we call the Bible.
+Her’s is one of ignorance but greater and less-forgivable misconceptions abound.
 The failure to grasp the true nature of the Bible has caused many skeptics to impugn bible believers with the charge of Bibliolatry (Greek: biblia = “the books” + latreia = “worship”).
-That some Christians would dare elevate the Bible to the point that it is equal with God is seen by some as a form of idolatry in spite of the fact that, as we have just seen, the bible Himself indicates that both Scripture and God are the same.
+That some Christians would dare elevate the Bible to the point that it is equal with God is seen by some as a form of idolatry in spite of the fact that, as we have just seen, the Bible Himself indicates that both Scripture and God are the same.
 Got Questions Ministries, a popular Christian apologetics website, stated the following in regards to the Living Logos doctrine:

 The Bible is not God.
 The Bible does not contain all of God’s knowledge.
 While the Bible gives principles that apply to every situation, it does not explicitly give us all the information we need to daily live our lives.